barbagroup/PetIBM/doc/runPetIBM.md

     make examples

-This copies the examples provided in PetIBM to the current build directory.
+This rule copies the examples provided in PetIBM to the current build directory.

 For example, to compute the 2d flow over a circular cylinder at Reynolds number 40, specify the folder in which the input files are present: